auth0/auth0-deploy-cli/README.md

 You may want to set your prod to only deploy when triggered manually.

 ### Your CI server configuration
-Your CI server should have a different deploy task and config.json for each environment.
+Your CI server should have a different deploy task and config for each environment.
 Since each tenant/account will need to have the auth0-deploy-cli-extension installed in it with a different domain, client ID, and secret, this has to happen anyway and will avoid accidentally deploying to the wrong environment.

 The deploy task should follow these steps: